 - an appropriate document evidencing the acquisition of the right.
 This may be a public or a private document.
-Private documents must meet the general prerequisites for registrations in the land register; - an express statement by the person whose right is to be restricted, encumbered, cancelled or transferred to another person (statement of consent to registration, 'Aufsandungserklärung'); - a statement by which payment of the relevant taxes (real estate transfer tax and land register registration fees) is evidenced; - proof of citizenship; and - if applicable, permit according to the law on the acquisition of real estate by foreigners.
+Private documents must meet the general prerequisites for registrations in the land register; - an express statement by the person whose right is to be restricted, encumbered, cancelled or transferred to another person (statement of consent to registration); - a statement by which payment of the relevant taxes (real estate transfer tax and land register registration fees) is evidenced; - · proof of citizenship; and - if applicable, permit according to the law on the acquisition of real estate by foreigners.

-To register a new mortgage in the land register, a notarised mortgage deed and a declaration from both parties accepting the registration is required.
+To register a new mortgage in the land register the following documents must be provided:

+- · a notarised mortgage deed; and - · a unanimous declaration from both parties accepting the registration.

 A separate registration fee must be paid not only for the registration of the right of ownership but also, for example, for the registration of liens.
 The registration fee is usually paid by the buyer of the property.